clerk/javascript/packages/testing/README.md

 });
 ```

-Then, you can use the `setupClerkTestingToken` function to bypass bot protection on your tests.
+Then, you can use the `setupClerkTestingToken` function to bypass bot protection in your tests.

 ```typescript
 // my-test.spec.ts